chef/chef-web-docs/content/test.md

 The SVG shortcode will add an inline SVG icon to a string of text:

 Click on the web asset icon ({{< svg file="themes/docs-new/static/images/web-asset.svg" >}}).

+Testing if netlify will build.

+Do not merge.